jasonbuchanan145/oauth2_caching_comparison/README.md

 - JWT tokens: Secure structure for sessions
 - Helm: Manages templating, turn key charts such as the caching, services, and revisioning the kubernetes cluster.
 - Containerization: Client, Auth Server, and Resource server are containerized using jib and docker

+## Directory Structure
+This project is a multimodule project with the following structure
+- Parent (the root pom and structure that defines the dependencies)
+  - auth-server: The authorization server module
+  - cache-config: A configuration module that is shared between auth-server and resource-server to access caches
+  - client: The client that calls auth-server and then resource-server (not yet implemented)
+  - helm: Contains all kubernetes resources including helm charts, configurations, etc.
+  - resource-server: the resource server that just returns the name of the cache that it used to validate the session (not yet implemented

 ## Getting Started
 ### Prerequisites